future2r/jigsaw/README.md

 ### application
 This is a modularized Swing application that uses some services.
 In the user interface this application features a graphical module browser.
-It also uses the now deprected JAXB to demonstrate how to use an alternative.
+It also uses JAXB (which was deprected in Java 9 and removed in Java 11) to demonstrate how to use an alternative.
 ### greetings
 This modules defines a service API that is used by the application to find implementing services.
 ### console